 - Establishment of Government bodies: the Clean Energy Finance Corporation Board (CEFC Board), and the Clean Energy Finance Corporation (CEFC);

 - the CEFC Board has the responsibility for decision making and managing the CEFC's investments; and

 - the CEFC will assist the CEFC Board in performing operational activities to facilitate increased flows of finance into the clean energy sector.

-- Investment Mandate: the Finance Minister and the Environment and Energy Minister, as responsible Ministers are required to issue an Investment Mandate (detailed below).
+- Investment Mandate: the Minister for Finance and the Minister for Industry, Energy and Emissions Reduction (Energy Minister), as responsible Ministers are required to issue an Investment Mandate (detailed below).

 - Crediting amounts to CEFC: section 46 of the CEFC Act has provided credits of $2 billion each year from 1 July 2013 to 1 July 2017, totalling $10 billion.

 - Complying investments: in any one or more of the following;

 - energy efficiency technologies, that are related to energy conservation or demand management technologies;

 - low-emission technologies; and